shyguy1412/bb-external-editor/README.md

 Now any changes made to scripts inside the server folders will automatically be uploaded to Bitburner.

-For more in-depth details have a look at the [plugin](https://github.com/NilsRamstoeck/esbuild-bitburner-plugin) powering this template!
+For more in-depth details and a full list of options have a look at the [plugin](https://github.com/shyguy1412/esbuild-bitburner-plugin) powering this template!

 ## Features